Slavery in Africa: Demographics

-Extent of slavery
+Extent

 The extent of slavery within Africa and the trade in slaves to other regions is not known precisely.
 Although the Atlantic slave trade has been best studied, estimates range from 8 million people to 20 million.
 The Trans-Atlantic Slave Trade Database estimates that the Atlantic slave trade took around 12.8 million people between 1450 and 1900.
 The slave trade across the Sahara and Red Sea from the Sahara, the Horn of Africa, and East Africa, has been estimated at 6.2 million people between 600 and 1600.
 Although the rate decreased from East Africa in the 1700s, it increased in the 1800s and is estimated at 1.65 million for that century.

 Estimates by Patrick Manning are that about 12 million slaves entered the Atlantic trade between the 16th and 19th century, but about 1.5 million died on board ship.
 About 10.5 million slaves arrived in the Americas.
 Besides the slaves who died on the Middle Passage, more Africans likely died during the wars and slave raids within Africa and forced marches to ports.
 Manning estimates that 4 million died inside Africa after capture, and many more died young.
 Manning's estimate covers the 12 million who were originally destined for the Atlantic, as well as the 6 million destined for Asian slave markets and the 8 million destined for African markets.

 According to David Stannard, 50% of deaths in Africa occurred as a result of wars between native kingdoms, which produced the majority of slaves.
 This includes those who died in battles and those who died as a result of forced marches to slave ports on the coast.
 The practice of enslaving enemy combatants and their villages was widespread throughout Western and West Central Africa, although wars were rarely started to procure slaves.
 The slave trade was largely a by-product of tribal and state warfare as a way of removing potential dissidents after victory or financing future wars.